 For derivatives that do not qualify for hedge accounting, any gain or loss arising from changes in their fair value is taken to the consolidated statement of profit or loss.

 xxii) Premises and equipment

-Premises and equipment substantially comprise land, buildings and related leasehold improvements used by the Group as office premises.
+Premises and equipment substantially comprise leasehold improvements used by the Group.